 Herd immunity has been touted as a way to slow the virus’s transmission.
 But what is it, and at what point would we feel its effects?

 On 13 March, as COVID-19 began to sweep across the UK, Sir Patrick Vallance – the UK government’s Chief Scientific Advisor – told BBC Radio 4’s Today programme that, in order to control the impact of the virus, the country would need to build up “some degree of herd immunity”.
 In another interview for Sky News, he said that about 60 per cent of the population would need to become infected for this to happen.

 His comments soon came under fire.
 Over 500 scientists from UK universities wrote to the government, saying that “going for herd immunity at this point” will risk “many more lives than necessary.”

-COVID-19 – the disease caused by the coronavirus SARS-CoV-2 – has an estimated fatality rate of around one per cent.
-If 60 per cent of the population became infected – some 40 million people – that could equate to hundreds of thousands of deaths.
+If COVID-19 – the disease caused by the coronavirus SARS-CoV-2 – were to have an estimated fatality rate of around one per cent and 60 per cent of the population became infected (around 40 million people), that could equate to hundreds of thousands of deaths.

 What is herd immunity?

 Herd immunity is what happens when enough people are immune to a disease (in this case, COVID-19) for the chains of transmission to be broken.
 As more people become immune, infected people are less able to pass on the disease, and the spread of the disease slows down.
 This provides an indirect form of protection for those who are not immune.

 Usually, individuals become immune through vaccination.
 But there isn’t yet a vaccine for coronavirus, so herd immunity could only currently be achieved if enough people contract the disease and recover, developing an immunity to it in the process.